pastthepixels/proton/README.md

 ## What's your current roadmap for the Proton engine?
 1) Polishing proton.js so that it can be run on low performance devices.
-2) Making PickleScript a reality; it's a concept that I have for a Ruby-like scripting language that can be interpreted across programming languages designed for game development.
+2) Making PickleScript a reality: it's a concept that I have for a Ruby-like scripting language that can be interpreted across programming languages, and that is designed for game development.